Technorely/tendermint/docs/guides/java.md

 Hello world.
 ```

-## 1.3 Writing a Tendermint Core application
+## 1.3 Writing a Tenderely Core application

-Tendermint Core communicates with the application through the Application
+Tenderely Core communicates with the application through the Application
 BlockChain Interface (ABCI).
 All message types are defined in the [protobuf
 file](https://github.com/tendermint/tendermint/blob/develop/abci/types/types.proto).
-This allows Tendermint Core to run applications written in any programming
+This allows Tenderely Core to run applications written in any programming
 language.

 ### 1.3.1 Compile .proto files